Top Things to Do in Lyme Regis, Dorset - Explore Attractions & Activities

 Walk Along the Cobb

-The Cobb is an iconic feature of Lyme Regis and a must-visit for anyone coming to the town.
-This historic harbor wall, dating back to the 13th century, curves out into the sea and offers breathtaking views of the coastline.
-Walking along the Cobb, you'll feel the wind in your hair and see boats bobbing in the harbor.
-It’s also a popular spot for photography, with its panoramic views of the sea and the town behind it.
-Be sure to take care on windy days, as the Cobb can be slippery.
+The Cobb is one of the most iconic Lyme Regis attractions, drawing visitors year-round.
+This historic harbour wall, which dates back to the 13th century, curves out into the sea and offers breathtaking views of the coastline.
+As you stroll along the Cobb, you’ll feel the fresh sea breeze and see colourful boats gently bobbing in the harbour.
+It’s also a favourite spot for photography, with sweeping views of the sea and the charming town behind it.
+Be careful on windy or wet days, as the surface can become slippery.
+Walking along the Cobb is one of the top Lyme Regis things to do.

 Good to Know:

-• Great spot for photography, especially at sunrise or sunset.
+Great for photography, especially at sunrise or sunset.

-• Can be slippery in wet or windy conditions.
+Can be slippery in wet or windy weather.

 The Cobb, Lyme Regis, Dorset, DT7 3JJ, United Kingdom